Sunday 9 August Mass for Ninth Sunday after Trinity - in church and on Zoom

-The files within this link will be updated weekly to reflect the forthcoming Facebook broadcasts.
+the files here will be updated weekly to reflect the forthcoming Facebook broadcasts.

-The Community news will be emailed out on Fridays along with the Sunday order of service.
+The Community news is emailed out on Fridays along with the Sunday order of service.
+Please click here to be added to the mailing list.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~